Manuel-Marquez1/reading-notes/README.md

 For example: Let´s replace the following sentence...

-`I´m bad at coding`
+`I´m bad at coding`.

-Now, we will turn it into a growth mindset
+Now, we will replace it with...

 `Im not bad at coding.
 I just do not understand it yet.`